eguneys/celeste-jumping/PICO8.md

 * `tile_flag_at(x,y,w,h,flag)` returns if any tile's `flag` is set inside given area.
 * `solid_at(x,y,w,h)` returns if any solid tile is inside given area.

 Using these functions we can do collision detection.
-Refer to source code for implementations.
+Refer to Celeste source code for implementations.

 ### Debugging